 The Arkansas State Board of Pharmacy participates in the National Association of Boards of Pharmacy Score Transfer Program.
-The Score Transfer Program requires the applicant, or test candidate, to submit a NAPLEX Score Transfer Form either before the administration date of NAPLEX or within seven days after the examination, and fulfill other state requirements for licensure in the state to which the scores are transferred for licensure by examination in that state.
-Score transfer forms will be available upon request from the Board of Pharmacy office.
+The Score Transfer Program requires the applicant, or test candidate, to submit a NAPLEX Score Transfer Form before the administration date of NAPLEX and fulfill other state requirements for licensure in the state to which the scores are transferred for licensure by examination in that state.

-If a candidate takes NAPLEX in another participating state, properly transfers the score to Arkansas, and completes other requirements for licensure including but not limited to criminal background checks pursuant to Regulation 11, Arkansas will license the applicant by the examination process.
+If a candidate takes NAPLEX in another participating state, properly transfers the score to Arkansas, and completes other requirements for licensure including but not limited to criminal background checks pursuant to Regulation 11, Arkansas will license the applicant by the examination process within twelve (12) months of receipt of the score transfer.

 The Arkansas State Board of Pharmacy will provide information related to states participating, NAPLEX fees, and Arkansas fees.
-(6/20/91, revised 11/15/2003)
+(6/20/91, Revised 11/15/2003 and 11/30/2010)